 We believe in giving credit where it’s due.
 Talk to an admissions advisor today or explore our Transfer Policy page to review our seamless credit policies designed to maximize credits, potentially save money and expedite graduation.
 Lower level course waivers are available for students with the following industry certifications: CompTIA A+, CompTIA Network+, CompTIA Security+ and Windows MCSA 10.

 Help Paying for College

 Higher education should be a manageable investment.
 Talk to an admissions advisor and learn how these programs can make it more affordable with self-directed assessments, credit for prior learning, loans and grants, scholarship opportunities, corporate grants and military discounts for those who qualify.

-At Rasmussen College, we want our courses to be available for your schedule; not the other way around.
+At Rasmussen University, we want our courses to be available for your schedule; not the other way around.
 Many of our programs are available on campus or online.
 Select programs are available for enrollment through a specific campus, but students complete the courses online and are able to utilize online and on-campus support and resources.
-Click below to find an Information Technology program near you.
+Click below to find an online Information Technology degree program near you.